Finding better ways to provide the materials the world needs

 A new eco-engineering solution we’re working on with researchers from The (UQ) in Australia processes red mud into a soil-like material that can be replanted faster and with less impact on the environment than other methods.

-And field trials have shown it’s possible to rehabilitate extremely alkaline or saline bauxite residues this way within 2–3 years.
+And large field trials at multiple sites have shown it’s possible to rehabilitate extremely alkaline or saline bauxite residues this way within 2–3 years.

 We're committed to careful maintenance when our operations close to ensure the lands we operate on are safe, stable and non-polluting.